-Dimensions: -Length: 27 inches -Height: 43 inches Basic Information: -Despite being the smallest RC boat, the T27 holds its own quite well in open water and sails on lakes and ponds very nicely. -Its ideal wind speed is 5 to 12 mph, but the T27 will be fine in wind speeds of 15 mph or higher. -The deck of the T27 RC Sailboat is entirely sealed and the boat is completely self-righting so it can never capsize. -The keel requires just 8 inches of water, which is not as deep as our larger boats, so the T27 be can easily launched in shallow water. -The mast and sail slide right out of the hull when you unhook the shrouds and forestay so the T27 can be stored in very little room.Is This The Boat For You?
-If you enjoy traveling, going on vacation, camping or cruising, and you would like to bring your Tippecanoe model along, then this small, easy-to-pack boat would be a good choice for you.
+Dimensions: -Length: 27 inches -Height: 43 inches Basic Information: -Despite being the smallest RC boat, the T27 holds its own quite well in open water and sails on lakes and ponds very nicely. -Its ideal wind speed is 5 to 12 mph, but the T27 will be fine in wind speeds of 15 mph or higher. -The deck of the T27 RC Sailboat is entirely sealed and the boat is completely self-righting so it can never capsize. -The keel requires just 8 inches of water, which is not as deep as our larger boats, so the T27 can be easily launched in shallow water. -The mast and sail slide right out of the hull when you unhook the shrouds and forestay so the T27 can be stored in very little room.Is This The Boat For You?
+If you enjoy traveling, going on vacation, camping or cruising, and you would like to bring your Tippecanoe model sailboat along, then this small, easy-to-pack rc model sailboat would be a good choice for you.
 Building Level: Beginner

 Dimensions: Length: 37 inches Height: 5 feet

 Basic Information: -The T37 is big enough to sail excellently in large bodies of water and will handle well in winds as strong as 18 mph and waves that are getting quite built up. -The T37 is still easy to transport.
 The hull with radio control gear and batteries installed weighs only 5 pounds. -The mast comes out in less than a minute, so the boat is quite convenient to store. -The keel depth is 12 inches, which is not extreme and makes launching from the shore relatively easy. -The T37 sails incredibly well.
-Being larger, the T37 is a little faster than the T27 and can handle strong winds more easily.Is This The Boat For You?
+Being larger, the T37 is faster than the T27 and can handle strong winds more easily.Is This The Boat For You?
 There is no finer RC sailboat than the T37 or a more beautiful yacht for racing or pleasure sailing.
 If you’re interested in sailing in more open water and rougher conditions the larger T37 will have more power to handle bigger waves and stronger winds.
-The T37 is also simply faster than the T27 because of its 10 extra inches of waterline (longer hull).
-There are over 2,300 T37s sailing around the world and many racing groups are established all over the US.
+The T37 is simply faster than the T27 because of its 10 extra inches of waterline (longer hull).
+There are over 3,000 T37s sailing around the world and many racing groups are established all over the US.
 If you are interested in racing or sailing even more competitively, the T37 Racing Upgrade Racing Sloop may be the boat for you.
 The T37 Racing Upgrade Racing Sloop has the same dimensions and building process as the T37 Racing Sloop, and it includes a number of additional enhancements for greater sailing performance, like an adjustable boom vang, double-throw sheeting system, and a stronger sail servo.
-(Call us if you have any questions about T37 sailors possibly in your area to sail or race with, 1-800-206-0006) T47 Fairharbor RC Schooner
+(Call us if you have any questions about T37 sailors possibly in your area to sail or race with, 1-800-206-0006).

 Building Level: Beginner-IntermediateDimensions: Length: 47 inches Height: 4.5 feet